lukso-network/docs/docs/networks/mainnet/running-a-node.md

 #### Install the clients

-After the initialization is successful, we must download the blockchain clients, which will be managed from the CLI under the hood.
-They will install globally, need superuser permissions, and are set as default clients within your working directories configuration file.
+After the initialization is successful, you must download the blockchain clients, which will be managed from the CLI under the hood.
+They will be installed globally, need superuser permissions, and are set as default clients within your working directories configuration file.
 You will be asked which clients you want to download and install during the setup.

 ```bash
 lukso install